Setting the Foundation for the Multifamily Investment Process: Assessing Property

 By Kyle Pulis

 When you arrive at a property there are two things you have to keep in mind throughout: how you are going to ensure this property will continuously stay rented and how you will be able to keep costs low.
-Its important for you to take a long-term view when assessing the propertys infrastructure.
+It’s important for you to take a long-term view when assessing the property’s infrastructure.
 This means that, when reviewing the building for the first time, your two major concerns should be the major capital expenditures and the building design.
-Major capital expenditures such as HVAC systems, roofing, plumbing and electrical systems are a critical element in successful real estate ownership.
+Major capital expenditures such as HVAC systems, roofing, plumbing, and electrical systems are a critical element in successful real estate ownership.
 In any property purchase, these systems can make or break the value of the deal.
+Getting in a professional plumber like HD Pro Plumbing in Sydney, or one like it, can help you determine if your plumbing system is up to scratch, the same for electricians, and building surveyors.
+Professionals need to be brought in to make sure everything is working normally and there are no issues to contend with.

 Here are the Major Capital Expenditures to Consider: